ilyasa1211/ilyasa1211/README.md

 I've lot of experiences as Backend Engineer, but I'd like to call myself as a Solo Game Developer

-*   🧠  I'm learning ML, Game Physics, Backend Related, Drawing.
+*   🧠  I'm learning ML, Game Physics, Backend Related, and Drawing.
 Those skills are needed for creating my dream games.

 ## Games